mopidy/mopidy-spotify/README.rst

 - Require Mopidy < 2 as Mopidy 2.0 breaks the audio API with the upgrade to GStreamer 1.

-- Use the new Web API for search.
+- Use the new Spotify Web API for search.
 Searching through libspotify has been discontinued and is not working anymore.
 (Fixes: #89)

-- Emit a warning if `search_album_count`, `search_artist_count` or
+- Emit a warning if ``search_album_count``, ``search_artist_count`` or
-  `search_track_count` is greater than 50, and use 50 instead.
-This is because this is the maximum value that the Web API allows.
+  ``search_track_count`` is greater than 50, and use 50 instead.
+This is because this is the maximum value that the Spotify Web API allows.
 The maximum in the config schema is not changed to not break existing configs.

 v2.3.0 (2016-02-06)
 -------------------